gengwg/k8s/README.md

 Per-deployment settings override the global namespace settings.

+Requests are what the container is guaranteed to get.
+If a container requests a resource, Kubernetes will only schedule it on a node that can give it that resource.
+Limits, on the other hand, make sure a container never goes above a certain value.

 ### CRD

 CRD — Custom Resource Definition — defines a Custom Resource which is not available in the default Kubernetes implementation.